Fledgling Camp - Grades 1-3

 WEDNESDAY: Padden Gorge Trail 10:00-4:00PM

-Drop-off: Lake Padden Park, Wilkin Street entrance (east of 40th Street).
+Pick-up: Lake Padden Park, Wilkin Street entrance (east of 40th Street).
 Enter and take an immediate right into the horse trailer parking lot.
 Map

 * Carpooling strongly encouraged!
 Carpooling has so many benefits: it gives parents a break from driving, allows the girls to spend more time together, and most of all, helps us Walk Our Talk around reducing carbon emissions.